 Terra Cafe is a familiar name in downtown Easton; the artsy cafe is located just a stone’s throw from Centre Square.
 This year at EFM Terra’s owners, Marcel Bedoya and Manuel Fresnada, will focus entirely on fresh squeezed juices and all-natural fruit smoothies.
 They’ll be sourcing much of their fruit and veggies straight from the market and blending new and exciting seasonal beverages each week!

 Easton, PA 18042

-One-of-a-kind hand bags, note cards, unique treasures for the home, hand poured soy candles, heirloom produce, cottage garden flowers and more.
+One-of-a-kind hand bags, note cards, unique treasures for the home, hand poured soy candles, cottage garden flowers and more.
 Each week there’s always something new to discover!
 All Mercantile products are designed and created in Ken & Ron’s downtown Easton studio.

 526 Northampton Street

 Easton , PA 18042